DifferentRegulytoryFoundations/The-World-Country/README.md

 Consists of:
 - Family Council
-- TWR World Reserve
+- DRF Fundation
+DRF Token
+DRF Pension Fund
+DRF Fundation (RIC) - regulated investment goods
+The RIC Global Fund (GDP tokens)
 - World Reserve Currency WRC
 (non-market debt-free liquidity)
-- Pension Fund of the World
-- DRF Fundation (RIC) - regulated investment goods
-- RIC Global Fund (GDP tokens)

 2. The Round Table is a governing and executive council consisting of Blocs, which is elected and headed by an approved Supreme Council and an elected representative from all regulatory bodies of the Round Table.
 Each Bloc is independent and has its own monetary and salary options.